-For a typical homeowners association there are three main areas where water could be monitored and money saved: The landscaping, HOA managed facilities, and the individual units.
+For a typical homeowners association, there are three main areas where water use can be monitored and money saved: The landscaping, HOA managed facilities, and the individual units.

 Heating water can be one of the most expensive hidden costs a homeowner has.
 One way to reduce it is to install a solar water heater that uses the sun's energy - which is free - to heat your water.

-What if every household in the world could thrive with just the amount of water they received via rainfall and no more?
-Growing food and herbs indoors as well?
-It can be done.
-It is being done.
+What if every household in the world could thrive on only the water they received via rainfall?
+Could you use that water to grow food and herbs indoors?
+It's possible!

 Is it possible to make it rain wherever the need is?
 The U.S. military has made it rain, as have the governments of China and other countries all over the world.
 It is possible and often desirable, but what is the best way?